 When the trace condition is triggered, the trace data collection is performed for some further instructions, and then the collection is stopped.

-Specify the code section for which you want to collect trace data.
-You can specify a variable name, an address, or a cycle counter value.

-Controls the size of the address range where filtered trace is active.
-Choose between:

-Auto Sets the size automatically.
+Trigger at 1 1 n for which you want to collect trace data.
+You can specify a ss, or a cycle counter value.
+Size Controls the size of the address range where filtered trace is active.
+Choose between: Auto Sets the size automatically.
 This can be useful if Trigger at contains a variable.
 Manual Specify the size of the range manually.

-Shows the requested range and the effective range to be covered by the filtered trace data collection.
+Trigger range Shows the requested range and the effective range to be covered by the filtered trace data collection.
 The range suggested is either within or exactly the area specified by the Trigger at and the Size options.

-Extends the range so that a whole data structure is covered.
-For data structures that do not fit the size of the possible ranges supplied by the hardware breakpoint unit, for example three bytes, the range will not cover the whole data structure.
+Extend to cover Extends the range so that a whole data structure is covered. requested range For data structures that do not fit the size of the possible ranges supplied by the hardware breakpoint unit, for example three bytes, the range will not cover the whole data structure.
 Note that the range will be extended beyond the size of the data structure, which might cause false triggers at adjacent data.
 This option is not enabled for ARM7/9 devices because the range for such devices will always cover the whole data structure.

-Specifies the type of memory access that activates the trace data collection.
-Choose between:

-Read/Write Read from or write to location.
+Access type Specifies the type of memory access that activates the trace data collection.
+Choose between: Read/Write Read from or write to location.
 Read Read from location.
 Write Write to location.

-OP-fetch At execution address

-Cycle The number of counter cycles at a specific point in time, counted from where the execution started.
+A OP-fetch At execution address Cycle The number of counter cycles at a specific point in time, counted from where the execution started.
 This option is only available for Cortex-M devices.

-Enables matching of the accessed data.
+Match data Enables matching of the accessed data.
 Use the Match data options in combination with the Read/Write, Read, or Write access types for data.
 This option can be useful when you want a trigger when a variable has a certain value.
+Value Specify a data value.
+Mask Specify which part of the value to match (word, halfword, or byte).
 The Match data options are only available for J-Link/J-Trace and when using a Cortex-M device.
 Note: For Cortex-M devices, only one breakpoint with Match data can be set.
 Such a breakpoint uses two breakpoint resources.

-Link condition

-Specifies how trace conditions are combined, using AND and OR.
-When combining a condition that has the link condition AND with a condition that has the link condition OR, AND has precedence.
+Link condition Specifies how trace conditions are combined, using AND and OR .
+When combining a condition that has the link condition AND with a condition that has the link condition OR , AND has precedence.
 The option Inverse inverts the trace condition and is individual for each trace filter condition.
 If one trace start or stop condition is inverted, all others will be too.
 An inverted trace start or stop condition means that the trace data collection is performed everywhere except for this section of the application code.
 For ARM7/9 devices, trace filters are combined using the OR algorithm.
 Use the Inverse option to invert the trace filter; all trace filters are affected.
 The trace filter will be combined with the start and stop triggers, if any, using the AND algorithm.